Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP

 In the four representative protocols, the most security-important phase of the protocol lifecycle is the creation and configuration phase, since it determines under what underlying trust relations, what identity relationships, and what integrity guarantees that future interactions will rely on.
-The likelihood, impact, and risk assessments (Tables \ref{tab:likelihood-vulnerabilities-corrected} - \ref{tab:risk-stage1}) are consistent in indicating that this-stage vulnerabilities are highly exploitable with predominantly high consequences, with only some exceptions in ANP.
+The likelihood, impact, and risk assessments (Table \ref{tab:stage1-final}) are consistent in indicating that the vulnerabilities in this stage are highly exploitable with predominantly high consequences, with only some exceptions in ANP.